ionic-team/stencil-site/src/docs/framework-integration/angular.md

 yarn run build
 ```

-If the build is successful, you will now have contents in the file specified in `directivesProxyFile` and `directivesArrayFile`.
+If the build is successful, you will now have contents in the file specified in `proxyDeclarationFile` and `directivesArrayFile`.

 You can now finally import and export the generated component wrappers for your component library.
 For example, in your library's main Angular module: